-When we finally arrive in Siwa, eyes blurred by the all-night ride, its profusion of palm trees seem almost miraculous after hours of pale Western Desert.
+When you arrive in Siwa, eyes blurred by the all-night drive, its profusion of palm trees seem miraculous after hours of pale Western Desert.

 If you sit at a campfire at night with locals, you’ll hear Libyan and Amazigh songs.
 You’ll see elaborate embroidery at the shops in town, full of geometric lines and circles, and you’ll eat meals full of dates and olives – the staples of Siwan agriculture.

 The locals all speak fluent Arabic, but amongst themselves they speak Siwi – a language completely foreign to Egyptian visitors.

 Breakfast is served at a long table under a cluster of palm trees.
 It’s a feast of local green olives, fava beans, omelettes, falafel, jam and cheese with fresh bread.

 Outside, there are tiny palms growing wherever the seeds have dropped and there’s the sound of chickens next door.
 It’s quiet and each room has a beautiful terrace perfect for sipping morning coffee.

 The limestone hilltop some 1.5 kilometers outside of town is home to ancient Egyptian tombs where the Romans buried their loved ones.
 The tombs date from the 26th Dynasty of ancient Egypt, with some from the Greek and Roman periods.

-The base of the mountain contains mounds that lead to various tombs.
+The base of the mountain contains mounds that lead to different tombs.
 There are several stunning graves full of wall paintings beautifully preserved in bright colors, although countless robbers have carried off chunks in both ancient and more recent history.

 It’s a relatively large tomb with a corridor, six small chambers and a burial chamber.
 The last chamber holds a scene painted in red ochre of the deceased worshipping Osiris and Hathor.

 It was discovered in 1940 but likely pillaged during the Roman period.
 It’s the resting place of Si-Amun, or man of Amon, likely an official or merchant who lived between the 3rd and 2nd century BC.

 Si-Amun is portrayed on the walls of his tomb as a mature man with a beard and light skin but in typical Egyptian attire.
 On another wall, his young son is wearing a Greek tunic.
 Classic images from ancient Egypt fill the tomb, like an embalming scene featuring Anubis and Osiris.

 The paintings are striking, although they suffered serious damage during World War II.
 There’s also a beautiful depiction of the sky goddess Nut next to a sycamore tree offering bread to Si-Amun and pouring water.

 Throughout Siwa’s history the mountain has protected locals from both heavy rains and from the invasions of World War II.
 Siwans and Bedouins took refuge in the tombs during the bombardment of the oasis in 1940.

-If you climb to the top of the mountain, there are sweeping views of the Siwa Oasis, one of the planet’s last surviving oases, where the palm trees give in abruptly to sandy desert on the horizon.
+If you climb to the top of the mountain, there are sweeping views of the Siwa Oasis, one of the planet’s last surviving oases, where the palm trees give in suddenly to sandy desert on the horizon.